dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ### Deployment

 After the `output` directory is built, I run `aws s3 sync ./output s3://chrisdempewolf.com --size-only --delete` to sync my S3 bucket.
 I save the output of this command to a log file.
-This way, I can parse the log file to see which files changed, so I know which files to invalidate in Cloudfront.
+This way, I can parse the log file to see which files changed, so I know which paths to invalidate in Cloudfront, so I don't have to invalidate `/*`.

 Here's the relevant portion of my Github Actions config: